oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 1. Locate **Configuration** in the left menu of the homepage.

 	Configuration provides quick access to both general OCI properties and resource-specific properties.
 Using data provided within the **Configuration** you can easily identify the resource's installation location to locate log files.
 Other examples of resource properties include database service_name and the application schema name.
-Now let's learn about associations within Stack Monitoring.
+This helps identify the database and schema that contains the EBS data.
+Now let's learn about application topology within Stack Monitoring.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/3-1-home.png " ")

 ## Task 4: Review application topology

 1. Locate **Related Resources** under the Resources menu on the left side of the homepage.

+	When discovering the EBS application, its application topology, i.e., all of the associations between components of the EBS technology stack, is also discovered.
+You can leverage this application topology to navigate to different components of an EBS application.

 	Locate **Related Resources** in the left menu.
 Clicking **Related Resource** provides quick access to all resources associated with this resource.
 Using Related Resources we can also identify the EBS Application this concurrent manager belongs to.
 Additionally, we can identify which management agent monitors this concurrent manager.
 This is useful if the status of the EBS Concurrent Processing instance is Not Reporting, which is usually caused by problems with the agent uploading data.
 Now let's put it all together.